 In 2006 we bought the old abandoned and gutted Hampden House Bar at 1121 w.
 36th st. It was a large undertaking, but the result was much more space, taller walls, more natural light, and the addition of a second floor.

 Several years ago we finished the renovation upstairs and opened it up for gallery shows and yoga classes.
-The Gallery Above rotates group shows every two months.
-We always have an annual mask competition in October.
+The Gallery Above rotated group shows every two months.

-This has been a wonderful journey and I am so grateful for everyone along the way, our artists, our town, and you, our almighty and fantastic customers.
+This has been a wonderful journey and I am so grateful for everyone along the way, our artists, our town, and you, our fantastic customers.

 The Gallery Above